AdobeDocs/experience-platform.zh-Hans/help/edge/personalization/adobe-target/analytics-logging/overview.md

 ---
-title: Adobe Analytics for Target(A4T)在平台Web SDK中日志记录
+title: Platform Web SDK中的Adobe Analytics for Target (A4T)記錄
-description: 了解如何使用Adobe Analytics Web SDK控制Target(A4T)Experience Platform的收集。
+description: 瞭解如何使用Experience PlatformWeb SDK控制Adobe Analytics for Target (A4T)資料的收集。
 seo-title: Adobe Analytics for Target (A4T) Logging in the Platform Web SDK
 seo-description: Learn how to control the collection of Adobe Analytics for Target (A4T) data using the Experience Platform Web SDK.
-keywords: a4t；日志记录；analytics;sdk;web sdk;
+keywords: a4t；記錄；analytics；sdk；web sdk；
 exl-id: f1c90ccd-48a9-4668-b2ac-eacd5bec0b91
 source-git-commit: fb0d8aedbb88aad8ed65592e0b706bd17840406b
 workflow-type: tm+mt